flipperdevices/flipperzero-firmware/subghz/plugins/rock_paper_scissors/README.md

 - What I typically do is:
   - Use the Flipper Zero to send a messasge that I record, then I play back that message at a later time when I want to pretend the other Flipper Zero is sending a message.
 You can use the chat app in https://lab.flipper.net/cli, like shown in the video to send a specific packet (or you can use your own code to create the packet.)
-  - Use the HackRF One to record the message from my Fliiper Zero.
+  - Use the HackRF One to record the message from my Flipper Zero.
 Then later I use the chat app in https://lab.flipper.net/cli, to see what the message was (or I replay the message to see how my application would respond.)

 ## Details about the project files